cybersoel/ADLab/README.md

 ---

-***Installing Remote Access Server (RAS) / Network Address Translation (NAT) on the DC***
+## Installing RAS/NAT

-The purpose of installing RAS/NAT is to allow the Windows 10 VM client (which will be installed later) to be on the private virtual network but still access the Internet via the Domain Controller.
+The purpose of installing RAS (Remote Access Server) / NAT (Network Address Translation) is to allow the Windows 10 VM client (which will be installed later) to be on the private virtual network but still access the Internet via the Domain Controller.
 <br />
 <br />
 <br />